EnronChain/Enron/docs/guides/upgrades/upgrade_node.md

 ...
 ```

-If the software version does not match, then please check your $PATH to ensure the correct enrond is running.
+If the software version does not match, then please check your $PATH to ensure the correct echelond is running.

 ## Upgrading your Validator